 Based on the available evidence, it appears a request for CL&P's accounts was not made by Options until 23 March 2012.
 It's not clear why the request was made at this time.
-But it seems CL&P did not respond as the request was repeated, as urgent, on 3 April 2012.
-But by this point Mr C's SIPP had already been set up and the funds from his pension provider had been received into the SIPP account.
+But it seems CL& P did not respond as the request was repeated, as urgent, on 3 April 2012.
+However, by this point Ms B's SIPP had already been set up.
 CL&P replied to Options to say the information would be in the post the next day.
-However, when asked, Options has told us it has no record of receiving the information and that this was another likely factor in its eventual decision to end its relationship with CL&P. In my opinion, it is fair and reasonable that Options should have met its own standards, set in late 2011, and should have checked CL&P's accounts at the outset before accepting any business from it.
+However, when asked, Options has told us it has no record of receiving the information and that this was another likely factor in its eventual decision to end its relationship with CL&P.

+In my opinion, it is fair and reasonable that Options should have met its own standards, set in late 2011, and should have checked CL&P's accounts at the outset before accepting any business from it.
 This is a step it should reasonably have taken to meet its regulatory obligations.